 Situations in which we will use your personal information

-We need all the categories of information in the list above (see What kind of information we hold about you? above) primarily to allow us to add you to a mailing list and keep you informed about what is happening at the Hartlepool Art Gallery.
+We need all the categories of information in the list above (see What kind of information we hold about you? above) primarily to allow us to add you to a mailing list and keep you informed of any business-related news and events.

 The situations in which we will process your personal information are listed below.